📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Corn Snake - Anery

 Meet Cupcake, the cutest little firecracker at The Lizard Lighthouse Reptile Rescue!
 This sassy cornsnake loves to put on a show, rattling his tail like a tough guy—but deep down, he’s all charm.
 A champion eater, Cupcake has never said no to a frozen/thawed mouse.
 Although he needs to work on his manners, Cupcake is ready for an experienced reptile keeper to take him home!
+Cupcake will need a minimum of a 40 gallon enclosure for adoption, but will need larger in the future once

 Adoption fee: $75